 What Else Can I Do?

 Make an appointment with your assistant principal and ask how you can be of service.
-When my daughter was in elementary school, I had quite a bit of time on my hands and I really wanted to help out more at the school.
-I made an appointment with our wonderful assistant principal and let her know what skills I had and what things I would be willing and able to take on.
-One of the things she really needed was proctors for end of grade testing.
-Administering these horrible, ineffective tests takes a whole lot of manpower and she was really glad to have the help.
-This job required me to sit still and be quiet for a few hours, which happens to be my super power.
+Let her know what skills you have and what types of jobs you would be willing to do.
+One of the things schools really need help with is proctoring for end of grade tests.
+Administering these horrible, ineffective tests takes a whole lot of manpower and lots of districts struggle.
+This job requires you to sit still and be quiet for a few hours, which happens to be my super power.
 Win win!